PyConTH/www/site/pages/pycon-thailand.en.rst

     programmers.
 PyCon Thailand will be a two day weekend conference with talks in both Thai and English.
 We want your proposal for talks, lightning talks and workshops.

 .. raw:: html

-    <a class="btn btn-primary btn-lg active" href="https://www.papercall.io/pyconth" role="button">Submit Your Talk!</a>

-Quick!
-The deadline for proposals is 20th April 2018.

-.. raw:: html